 In this chapter

-Before getting started with Android test automation, it’s necessary to choose the connection type that suits your needs.
+Before getting started with iOS test automation, it’s necessary to choose the connection type that suites your needs.
 The following overview helps you to find out which connection type will work best for you.

 Click Create mobile test to proceed.
 You will see a short introduction how creating mobile tests works in Ranorex Studio.
 Once you’ve clicked through it, you will be prompted to choose a device and app: